-How to make a Burlap Bow
+How do you make a Burlap Bow?

 To finish off the tree, I added a red burlap bow and coordinating homespun ornament I found at a local craft store, for 50% off!

-Looking for more DIY Christmas Decorations?
+Looking for more DIY Christmas Crafts?

 - Tiny Santa Christmas Ornaments